We Just Ranked The 10 Best Fighters in NHL History

 6. Chris Nilan

 Chris “Knuckles” Nilan saw more fights than almost any other fighter in NHL history.
 Nilan averaged more penalty minutes per game than any other player in league history and also holds the record for most penalty minutes in a single game (42).
 Nilan is also just one of only nine players to pass the 3,000 penalty minute mark in their career.
+This mark is even more impressive when you consider he missed over 200 games over the final five years of his career.

 5. Joey Kocur